-- Babies can catch SIDS: SIDS is not a disease, and is instead the result of physical and environmental conditions experienced by an infant.
+- Babies can catch SIDS: SIDS is not a disease, but the result of certain physical and environmental conditions.
 While there are rare health conditions which may lead to a SUID, these are distinct genetic problems which are non-transmissible.
 Homes, rooms, and cribs cannot transmit SIDS or SUID risk to other children.

-- Back sleeping might allow the baby to choke: The trachea (windpipe) and esophagus (food passage) lie next to each other from the throat downward.
+- Back sleeping might allow the baby to cough: The trachea (windpipe) and esophagus (food passage) lie next to each other from the throat downward.
 If a person is lying on their back, their air passage is not compromised by vomit.
-In fact, a back sleeper has less trouble with clearing an obstruction.
+In fact, a back sleeper has less trouble clearing obstructions.

 - Vaccinations or medications can cause SIDS: Recent research demonstrates that immunizations and medications do not raise the risk of SIDS.

-- SIDS can occur at any age: SIDS is a potential danger from birth to 1 year of age.
-After that age, toddlers can quickly get themselves out of most compromising situations.
-The exception is accidental strangulation from an unsafe crib, bedding, or other objects which should not be in bed with the child.
+- SIDS can occur at any age: SIDS potentially occurs between birth and 12 months, after which toddlers can quickly remove themselves from most compromising situations.
+An exception is accidental strangulation from an unsafe crib, bedding, or other objects which should not be present in bed with the child.

 - SIDS can be prevented: No product, medication, vitamin, or regimen has the capacity to prevent SIDS.
-The best that can be done is to create safe conditions that lower the risk of a sudden infant death.
+The best precaution is to create safe conditions that will lower the risk of a sudden infant death.

-- Parents who co-sleep can quickly help baby: Keeping your baby’s crib in your room for their first six months of life is advised, moving them into your bed to co-sleep is unlikely to reduce SIDS risk.
+- Parents who co-sleep can quickly help baby: Keeping your baby’s crib in your room for the first six months is adviseable, while moving them into your bed to co-sleep is unlikely to reduce SIDS risk.

-Please take the time to view this roundup of all the information we’ve provided for you.
-Make sure you share this video with family, friends, and other pregnant women and new parents.
+Please take time to review this roundup of information we’ve provided for you.
+Make sure you share this video with family, friends, other pregnant women, and new parents.

 Bereavement: finding support

-Here are a few organizations which offer help and support to those grieving child loss:
+Here are a few organizations offering help and support to those grieving child loss:

 Outlook and takeaway